Bayesian experimental design without posterior calculations: an adversarial approach: Theory: decision theory approach

 \paragraph{Computational advantages}

-The Fisher information is often available in closed form which can easily be evaluated, and allows easy evaluation of gradients.
+The FIM is often available in a closed form which can easily be evaluated, and allows easy evaluation of gradients.
 Then optimisation of $\mathcal{J}_{\text{FIG}}(\tau)$ is straightforward using standard stochastic optimisation methods, as described in Section \ref{sec:opt}.
-In particular, the objective does not involve calculating the log evidence, which creates optimisation difficulties for $\mathcal{J}_{\text{SIG}}$, or other use of explicit posterior inference.
-The case where evaluation of the Fisher information is more complicated is discussed in Appendix \ref{sec:estimationMore}.
+In particular, the objective does not involve calculating the log evidence, which creates optimisation difficulties for $\mathcal{J}_{\text{SIG}}$, or any other use of explicit posterior inference.
+The case where evaluation of the FIM is more complicated is discussed in Appendix \ref{sec:estimationMore}.

 \paragraph{Lack of reparameterisation invariance}